mas-bandwidth/yojimbo/README.md

 It's designed around the networking requirements of competitive multiplayer games like first person shooters.

-As such it provides a time critical networking layer over UDP, with a client/server architecture supporting up to 64 players per-dedicated server instance.
+As such it provides a time critical networking layer on top of UDP, with a client/server architecture supporting up to 64 players per-dedicated server instance.

 ## Status